molinerisLab/RNABSdb/index.md

 layout: home
 ---

-This website aims to collect all publically available hi-throughput data about lncRNAs binding on genomes.
+RNABSdb is a collection of all the publicly available high-throughput RNA-DNA interaction data.
-Including mostly ChIRP-seq experiments but also CHART-seq, RAP-seq, ChOP-seq, ASO-Caputre-Seq, TRIP-seq, MARGI-seq, GRID-seq, RADICL-seq and ChAR-seq.
+Considered experimental procedures are ChIRP-seq, CHART-seq, RAP-seq, ChOP-seq, ASO-Caputre-Seq, MARGI-seq, GRID-seq, RADICL-seq and ChAR-seq.

 ## How to cite

-If you use some dada provided by `RNABSdb` please cite
+If you use data provided by `RNABSdb` please cite

 __RNABSdb and 3plex enable deep computational investigation of triplex forming lncRNAs__
 <br>